Outreach Monks

 1. Original Research and Benchmark Content

 This is the highest-return asset type for technology link building.
 A benchmark study, industry survey, or technical performance analysis gives publishers something they cannot produce themselves.
+For software companies this is especially powerful — category benchmark data comparing tool performance, pricing, or adoption rates earns citations from category review sites, industry analysts, and practitioners who reference the numbers in their own content.

 When pitching tech publications, a link to a piece of original research converts at a meaningfully higher rate than a pitch for a general guest post.
 The publication gets a credible source.
 You get a citation that continues to earn links as other writers discover the data.